Ronnie D. Green: Academics and research

 Green has published 130 refereed publications and abstracts, nine book chapters, and 56 invited symposia papers; and has delivered invited presentations in 43 U.S. states and 21 countries around the world.
 He is a past-president of the American Society of Animal Science (ASAS).
-He was Elected Fellow of both ASAS and the American Association for the Advancement of Science, and in 2017 received the Morrison Award, the ASAS's most prestigious honor.
+He was Elected Fellow of both ASAS and the American Association for the Advancement of Science.